How to Get Featured in the App Store

 Benefits of Getting Your App Featured in the App Store

 App Store visitors arrive in the Today tab as soon as they open the App Store.
 Apple has designed the Today tab to look more like a curated magazine than a storefront.
 Apps in this tab are hand-selected by Apple for high app quality, beautiful design, and great storytelling.
-Besides in the Today tab, Apple features apps within the Apps tab.
+Besides the Today tab, Apple features apps within the Apps tab.
 Here we find sections for Editors’ Choice and Apps We Love Right Now.